deislabs/hippo-docs/content/intro/deploy-your-first-application.md

 $ hippo push -k .
 ```

-Open your web browser to `helloworld.hippofactory.io`.
+Open your web browser to [`vscode.helloworld.hippofactory.io:5003`](https://vscode.helloworld.hippofactory.io:5003) and accept the self-signed
+certificate.
 You should see "Hello,
 world!"

 ![Hello World!](/images/hello-world.png)